sentry-sdk from PyPI:

 import sentry_sdk from sentry_sdk.integrations.pyramid import PyramidIntegration sentry_sdk.init( dsn="https://<key>@sentry.io/<project>", integrations=[PyramidIntegration()] ) from pyramid.config import Configurator with Configurator() as config: # ...

 Within minutes after installing Sentry, software teams are able to trace Pyramid performance issues back to a poor performing API call as well as surface all related code errors.
-Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences.
+Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences with Performance Monitoring.

 Expose the important events that led to each Pyramid exception: SQL queries, debug logs, network requests, past errors.
 Learn in which version a bug first appeared, merge duplicates, and know if things regress in a future release.